roman-corgi/corgidrp/README.md

 All tests are stored in the `tests` folder and each test is a function that starts with `test_`.
 See `tests/test_dark_sub.py` as an example.
 Within each test, you will likely need to simulate some mock data, run it through your function you wrote, and verify it ran correctly using assert statements.

 These tests will allow code reviews to test and understand your code.
 We will also run these tests in an automated test suite (continuous integration) with the pipeline.

+### Create a pull request to merge your changes
+Use the Github pull request feature to request that your changes get merged into the `main` branch.
+Your changes will be reviewed, and possibly some edits will be requested.
+You can simply make additional pushes to your branch to update the pull request with those changes.
+When the branch is satisfactory, you can pull your changes in!